 State festival participation for high school, jr. high and middle school students

 Opportunities to serve other music teachers and influence music education in Utah

 The following statement was sent by UMEA to all current members and those with lapsed memberships.

 Dear UMEA members,

 I appreciate you and all you are doing for our students at this crazy time.
 I will not trouble you with a long email but want to strongly encourage you, as you our preparing lessons for your students, to be wise concerning copyright.
-I am including both information from the Utah State Board of Education, including several websites from publishers, and a Webinar from NAfME (it is fairly long but believe we should all take the time to listen and watch).
+I am including both information from the Utah State Board of Education, including several websites from publishers, and a Webinar from NAfME (it is fairly long but believe we should all take the time to listen and watch, see below).
 My best to you as we try to all figure this out.
 God Bless!